rutrum/convert-case/README.md

 ## Change Log

-### 0.10.0: Extra features are in a new crates
+### 0.10.0: Extra features are in a new crate

-Since the library is so extensible with its new API, there is no longer a need for some niche or fun transformations to be made available.
-All the features that are removed are now in a new library `convert_case_extras` which is a little more _fun_.
+Since the library is so extensible with its new API, there is no longer a need for some niche or fun transformations to be made available as variants of an enum.
+All the features that are removed are now in a new library `convert_case_extras` which is a little more _fun_, but often unnecessary.

 Removed:
 * `Case::Toggle` and `Pattern::Toggle`